Steffy Forrester: Rivalry with Hope and relationship with Liam

-Relationship with John Finnegan
+Relationship with Finn

-In the summer of 2020, Steffy is paired with John Finnegan (Tanner Novlan) in a romantic storyline.
+In the summer of 2020, Steffy is paired with John "Finn" Finnegan (Tanner Novlan) in a romantic storyline.
 Bradley Bell teased the coupling by accentuating that Steffy "is an accomplished mother, businesswoman, and fashion icon.
 She's an independent woman.
 Finn is a doctor and has his own life and his own desires and goals separate to hers.
 They're two complete individuals who can hopefully find a special love with one another."

 Finn is introduced as the emergency physician who treats Steffy after she sustains injuries from a motorcycle accident.
 When Steffy opens her eyes at the hospital for the first time, Finn and Steffy undergo a love at first sight experience.
 Unaware that Steffy was developing a dependency on her opioids medication, Finn began to make frequent visits to her home after her stay at the hospital and provided her with some psychological counselling and friendship.
 However, due to the fact that throughout the numerous visits, he began developing a profound attraction to Steffy, Finn expresses that it would be best that he remove himself as her doctor to maintain his integrity, professionalism and ethics.
 Steffy maintains that she shares those same romantic feelings, and the pair share a passionate kiss for the first time.
-Bell discloses that "it’s fertile ground for the building of a new romance" as Finn becomes Steffy's confidant and helper as she deals with both her physical and emotional burdens and addiction to her opioids.
+Bell discloses that "it's fertile ground for the building of a new romance" as Finn becomes Steffy's confidant and helper as she deals with both her physical and emotional burdens and addiction to her opioids.

 As Steffy's addiction worsens and became evident to her friends and family, Finn participated in her intervention and agreed to place Steffy in a rehabilitation facility.
 Subsequent to her stay at the facility, Steffy and Finn agree to begin an intimate relationship.
 On their relationship, Wood notes that "for Steffy, there is something very familiar about him.
-He feels as though he’s home.
-He’s now obviously seen her at her worst.
-They’re just extremely real with each other, and she can see that he’s looking out for her.
+He feels as though he's home.
+He's now obviously seen her at her worst.
+They're just extremely real with each other, and she can see that he's looking out for her.
 They are having real conversations about what they want.
-It’s very obvious that Finn wants to have children in the future, and he wants to get serious.
-Of course, if he can handle Steffy through her terrible times, then he’s a keeper!"
+It's very obvious that Finn wants to have children in the future, and he wants to get serious.
+Of course, if he can handle Steffy through her terrible times, then he's a keeper!"